AdaneNT/Machine-Learning-/README.md

 ## Contents
 - Lecture slides covering key topics such as:
+  - Overview of machine learning
   - Supervised learning
-  - Neural networks
+  - Unsupervised learning
   - Model evaluation
-  - Feature engineering
+  - Data preprocessing

 ## Teaching Approach
 The materials are designed to: